Skip to Content

 For art, history and even children’s museums, admission typically starts at $15 or so for kids and heads higher for the parents.
 At zoos, aquariums, and science and natural history museums the cool add-ons like simulators and IMax movies add up fast.

-kids jump on a sound board at a science museum. many childrens museums offer reciprocity for members of sister museums, a handy vacation money-saver
+Kids jump on a sound board at a science museum.
+Many childrens museums offer reciprocity for members of sister museums, a handy vacation money-saver

 Living in New York City, when Tween Traveler was Tiny our weekends and school-break staycations often included a trip to the botanic gardens, the zoos or a science or children’s museum.